Freezor/Freezor/README.md

 - 📱 **Mobile Application Development:** Embracing the exciting challenges of creating innovative and user-friendly mobile applications.
 - 🎮 **Unity Game Development:** Venturing into the captivating world of game development using the Unity engine.
 - 🤖 **Fascination with AI:** Exploring the boundless possibilities and applications of artificial intelligence.
-- 🎲 **Dungeons & Dragons Enthusiast:** Unleashing creativity and strategy in the magical world of tabletop role-playing games.
+- 🎲 **Dungeons & Dragons:** Unleashing creativity and strategy in the magical world of tabletop role-playing games.

 ## Discover more about me: